What is SHARE?

 Why do you want my blood for research?

-Using your blood researchers can look at, for example, the role of genes in health and disease or to develop new tests to spot disease earlier.
-By joining SHARE you are giving permission for your surplus blood to be accessed and securely stored.
-You are also giving permission for this surplus blood to be used for approved research studies that may include genetic analysis.
+Researchers can learn a lot from looking at your blood, for example, they can investigate the role of genes in health and disease, or develop new tests to spot disease earlier.
+When you join SHARE, you can give permission for your surplus blood (spare blood remaining after routine blood tests) to be used for approved research studies that may include genetic analysis.

 What will happen to my blood sample?